Via Ferrata around Italy’s Lake Garda

 Duration: 4 hours

 Via Ferrata Burrone Giovanelli is a very scenic route located outside Mezzolombado, a peaceful small town surrounded by wineries.
 The access to the VF is via a truck road just before the bridge outside the town centre.
 The VF starts from a waterfall and continues into a gorge, with wonderful views of the waterfall, the gorge and the valley underneath.
-The climbing was not difficult but some parts quite steep.
+The climbing was not difficult but some parts were quite steep.
 We were walking or crossing the watercourse all the time so weatherproof boots are definitely recommended.

 After the VF, a visit to Villa de Varda Grappa distillery and Azienda Agricola Foradori winery in Mezzolombado made it a perfect day.